How to Fix the Flapper on Your Toilet's Flush Valve

 Fix a Toilet That Continues to Run After Flushing

-Sometimes water in the toilet tank will continue to flow even after the flush is completed.
-The problem is annoying, and it can waste hundreds of gallons of water if it isn't fixed.
+Sometimes, water in the toilet tank continues to flow even after the flush is completed.
+This is annoying and can waste up to 200 gallons of water daily.

-This usually is caused by another issue with the flapper.
-When the flapper doesn't tightly reseal against the flush valve, water will continue to flow down into the toilet bowl.
-Because the water level in the tank never reaches the level necessary to shut off the water supply valve (ballcock), water continues to flow.
+The reason is usually that the toilet flapper doesn't tightly reseal against the flush valve, allowing water to continue to flow down into the toilet bowl.
+Because the tank's water level never reaches the level necessary to shut off the water supply valve (ballcock), water continues to flow.

 1. Check the Lift Chain